HaydenElza/elzahomestead.github.io/_posts/2016-2-1-Passive-Solar-Gain.md

 - Passive Solar Gain
 ---

-"Oh, what the sun can do..."
+Oh, what the sun can do...
 Check out the temp on left!
-You can really only make out the eight but it was 83.3 degrees with no heat other than the sun.
+You can really only make out the eight but it was 83.3 degrees with no heat source other than the sun on a ~30*F day.

 <br>